ArmBraker/Blog/content/posts/ai/introduction-llm-ollama-tool-part-1.md

 ## Introduction

-Welcome to this new series focused on LLMs (Large Language Models) and running them locally using [Ollama](https://ollama.com/)).
+Welcome to this new series focused on LLMs (Large Language Models) and running them locally using [Ollama](https://ollama.com/).

-Recently, I decided to take a little break from my usual domain of **Cybersecurity** to explore LLMs.
-This topic is very popular nowadays, and many believe it will impact every domain of our lives and work.
-I have used and tried various LLMs, such as OpenAI, Gemini, and Claude.
+Recently, I decided to take a little break from my usual domain of cybersecurity to explore LLMs—a topic that's growing in popularity today.
+It seems that many believe it will impact every aspect of our lives and work.
+I've used and tried various *LLMs like OpenAI, Gemini, and Claude.*

-However, I have concerns about the privacy of my personal or company information, and I believe others share this concern.
-Therefore, I decided to delve deeper into this topic and learn about LLMs and how to ***"feed"*** them with personal information without worries of providing them into 3rd party.
+However, I have privacy concerns regarding the potential sharing of personal information with third parties.
+Many people, including myself, share these worries.
+Therefore, I decided to dive deeper into this topic and learn about LLMs and how to feed them with personal information without worrying about providing it to third-party entities.

 ![LLM Meme](../20250202110843.jpg)

-## Content of the series 🧾
+## Content of This Series 🧾

 - **Part 1: Introduction to LLM and Ollama Tool**
 - **Part 2: Adding Custom Data to Locally Running LLMs**